direakanbi/Cancer-Awareness-Capstone-Project/README.md

 Show your support Give a ⭐️ if you like this project!

+ # Acknowledgements
+ Cindy Shin, the author of the original design Behance.

-📝 License This project is MIT licensed
+📝 License This project ( https://direakanbi.github.io/Cancer-Awareness-Capstone-Project/)is MIT licensed